Hina Suguta

-Hina Suguta (直田 姫奈, Suguta Hina) is a Japanese voice actress and singer from Hyōgo Prefecture who is affiliated with Animo Produce.
+Hina Suguta (直田 姫奈, Suguta Hina) is a Japanese voice actress and singer who is affiliated with the Tokyo Actor's Consumer's Cooperative Society.
 She is known for voicing Marin Kitagawa in My Dress-Up Darling.
 She is also a member of the band Morfonica, a part of the multimedia franchise BanG Dream!; she voices Tōko Kirigaya in the same franchise.

 Biography

 Suguta was born in Hyōgo Prefecture on April 17, 1995.
 From an early age she had an interest in entertainment, having been a fan of the idol group Morning Musume and the singer Yui, the latter inspiring her to learn to play the acoustic guitar.
-During her junior high school and high school years, she became a fan of anime series such as Gin Tama, One Piece, and Free!.
-She also lived in Hong Kong and Singapore at her youth, and used to be fluent in English before returning to Japan.
+During her junior high school and high school years, she became a fan of anime series such as Gintama, One Piece, and Free!.
+She also lived in Hong Kong and Singapore at her youth, and learned English before returning to Japan.

 After graduating from university, Suguta initially worked as a nursery school teacher.
 At the time, she was friends with Chiharu Hokaze, who had gone to the same university as her and at the time was a member of the idol group 22/7.
 Although Suguta had considered becoming a voice actress while in college, her friendship with Hokaze further inspired her to pursue that path.

 Suguta began training at a voice acting training school run by the talent agency Amino Produce in 2017.
 Her first voice acting role was as the character Haruka in the mobile game Afterlost; she also became a member of the game's in-universe idol group SPR5.

 Suguta became a member of the band Morfonica in 2020, serving as its guitarist; the band is a part of the multimedia franchise BanG Dream!.
 She was also cast as Tōko Kirigaya in the same series.
 In 2022, she played Marin Kitagawa in the anime television series My Dress-Up Darling.
 In 2023, she was a recipient of the Best New Actor Award at the 17th Seiyu Awards.

+Suguta debuted as a soloist under Nippon Columbia with her debut digital single "Lavender Blue", releasing under her 29th birthday, April 17, 2024.